unused/hyperbolic-tree-browser/slides/slides.md

 ## Jest: Snapshot Testing in Node.js

-- Snapshot Testing with Node.js has no HTML Document
+- Snapshot testing in Node.js has no HTML document.
-- Current Challenge: Use JSDOM
+- Current challenge: Use JSDOM to simulate (partial) documents.

 ## Jest: Snapshot Testing with JSDOM